 This page provides a list of CAUL Communities of Practice and other groups.
 Many of these have an associated email list, information about joining a community of practice email list can be found here.

-In May 2017 the CAUL / CONZUL Value & Impact Community of Practice (V&ICoP) was formed under the auspices of the CAUL Quality & Assessment Advisory Committee.
+The CAUL / CONZUL Value & Impact Community of Practice (V&ICoP) was formed in 2017 under the auspices of the CAUL Quality & Assessment Advisory Committee.
 The purpose of the V&ICoP is to promote good practice and build common capability in planning, performance, evaluation, and measurement across a range of library activity.

 The group meets via Zoom every 6 weeks for 1.5 hours with a rotating chair using an agenda determined by the members, who are practitioners with a quality / standards / analytics /communications or marketing role.